Christilut/DeputyDJ/README.md

 Usage
 ---
-Download pre-compiled .exe from the dist folder or alternative: http://www58.zippyshare.com/v/42085902/file.html
+Download pre-compiled .exe from the dist folder or alternatively: http://www58.zippyshare.com/v/42085902/file.html

 From source: